prisma/prisma/README.md

 Similar to traditional ORMs, the Photon JS client can be used any of your Node.js or TypeScript applications.
 For example to implement REST, GraphQL or gRPC APIs.

+### 5. Evolve your database

+You can evolve your database

 ## Supported databases

 Photon JS can be used with the following databases: